Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Solitonic Andreev bound states

-Several important aspects of the solution in Eq. \eqref{solution} stand out: (1) the eigenstates are peaked around $\varphi_0$, with an angular width given by $\delta\varphi$; (2) the wavefunction for a given $\sigma$ and $\nu$ has Majorana character~\cite{Qi:PRB10,Qi:RMP11}; (3) the two $\sigma = \pm 1$ excitations within each $\nu$ sector are degenerate, since $\epsilon_\nu$ is independent of $\sigma$, while states from opposite Fermi points $\nu=\pm 1$ have opposite energy; (4) the energy is also independent of $\varphi_0$ (and hence of phase bias $\phi$) and of Fermi momentum $k_F$; (5) the energy vanishes as $\Phi/\Phi_0$ approaches $0.5$ from above; (6) the low-energy Andreev levels are well separated spectrally from higher excitations, with a spacing that closely resembles the square-root dependence of Landau levels in graphene, see Fig. \ref{fig:analytics}(b) around $\Phi/\Phi_0\approx 0.5$.
+Several important aspects of the solution in Eq. \eqref{solution} stand out: (1) the eigenstates are peaked around $\varphi_0$, with an angular width given by $\delta\varphi$; (2) the states have spin but no charge, as can be seen by the equal $c^\dagger_\sigma$ and $c_{-\sigma}$ amplitude modulus of the wave function; (3) the two $\sigma = \pm 1$ excitations within each $\nu$ sector are degenerate, since $\epsilon_\nu$ is independent of $\sigma$, while states from opposite Fermi points $\nu=\pm 1$ have opposite energy; (4) the energy is also independent of $\varphi_0$ (and hence of phase bias $\phi$) and of Fermi momentum $k_F$; (5) the energy vanishes as $\Phi/\Phi_0$ approaches $0.5$ from above; (6) the low-energy Andreev levels are well separated spectrally from higher excitations, with a spacing that closely resembles the square-root dependence of Landau levels in graphene, see Fig. \ref{fig:analytics}(c) around $\Phi/\Phi_0\approx 0.5$.